HUBioDataLab/DrugApp/README.md

 pip install matplotlib==3.2.2
 ```
 2. Clone this repository.
-3. Set the location of the "scripts" folder present in "DrugApp-main" folder as the current working directory, and run the corresponding script to predict drug approval for disease class of your interest.
+3. Set the location of the "scripts" folder (presented in the DrugApp main folder) as the current working directory, and run the corresponding script to predict drug approval for disease class of your interest.

-**Example commands to run the scripts for predicting drug approval for disease class of your interest:**
+**Example commands to run the scripts for predicting drug approvals for disease group of your interest:**

-For predicting drug approval for a specific disease group, run the "rf_model_for_predicting_drug_approval.py" script for RF algorithm by defining the name of the drug_indication dataset (i.e., "Alimentary", "Infective", "Blood", "Dermatological", "Heart", "Hormonal", "Immunological", "Musculoskeletal", "Neoplasms", "Nervous", "Rare", "Respiratory", "Sensory", and "Urinary") as parameter, e.g.:
+For predicting drug approval for a specific disease group, run the "rf_model_for_predicting_drug_approval.py" script by defining the name of the drug_indication dataset (i.e., "Alimentary", "Infective", "Blood", "Dermatological", "Heart", "Hormonal", "Immunological", "Musculoskeletal", "Neoplasms", "Nervous", "Rare", "Respiratory", "Sensory", and "Urinary") as an argument, e.g.:

 ```
 python rf_model_for_predicting_drug_approval.py Rare
 ```

-The output will be a csv (comma-separated values) file, named as "predictions" (e.g. predictions_Rare).
+The output will be a csv file, name starting with "predictions" (e.g. predictions_Rare).

 **Example commands to run the scripts for evaluation metrics and feature importances:**

-For determining evaluation metrics and feature importances for a specific disease group, run the "evaluation_metrics_and_feature_importance.py" script by defining the name of the unique_drug dataset (i.e., "Alimentary", "Infective", "Blood", "Dermatological", "Heart", "Hormonal", "Immunological", "Musculoskeletal", "Neoplasms", "Nervous", "Rare", "Respiratory", "Sensory", and "Urinary") as parameter, e.g.:
+For calculating the performance of models and determining feature importances on a specific disease group dataset, run the "evaluation_metrics_and_feature_importance.py" script by giving the name of the dataset (i.e., "Alimentary", "Infective", "Blood", "Dermatological", "Heart", "Hormonal", "Immunological", "Musculoskeletal", "Neoplasms", "Nervous", "Rare", "Respiratory", "Sensory", and "Urinary") as an argument, e.g.:

 ```
 python evaluation_metrics_and_feature_importance.py Rare